Watts-Lab/deliberation-assets/projects/volvovsky_reputation/coordination_discussion_labeling.md

 - less than 15 characters long
 - unique to each image

 We will quiz you on the names you chose in the next stage of the experiment.
+You'll get more points the more accurately you recall your labels.

 ---